 1. Whenever you eat, slow down

 Start to practice mindful eating where you are both aware and present of every mouthful that is going into your mouth.
 Really taste the flavour, experience the texture sensations, and receive the pleasure you are seeking when eating that food.
-Also switch off the TV, take away the distractions and immerse yourself in the experience of eating.
+Also switch off the TV, remove the distractions and immerse yourself in the experience of eating.
 I talk more about how to practice intuitive and mindful eating in this blog post.

 2. Enjoy your food